AndreMarthinsen/PROG2006-Interpreter/README.md

 ### IO

-IO makes it impossible for automating the tests, therefore, IO is optional.
+In Haskell, IO makes it impossible for automating the tests, therefore, IO is optional.
 For people that want to go for B and A, you must have automated tests for EVERYTHING except `print` and `read` and for those three commands, you need to keep them separated from the main execution and interpretation contexts, such that you can have automated tests for everything else.

+In Rust, mixing IO with core interpreter logic is easier, so it is not a big deal.